Sioux Falls Scientists endorse How the Earth Was Made as it covers

 Volcanic eruptions begin to tear Rodinia apart.
-Ice begins to retreat towards the poles.
+Ice begins to retreat toward the poles.

 - 500 Million Years Ago

-There is a dramatic increase in the number and complexity of life forms, known as the ambrian explosion.
+There is a dramatic increase in the number and complexity of life forms, known as the Cambrian explosion.

 - 400 Million Years Ago